ADVICE ON MOUNTAIN BIKING DURING PHASE 3 OF SCOTLAND’S ROUTE MAP THROUGH AND OUT OF THE CORONAVIRUS (COVID-19) PANDEMIC - 11/9/2020

 - Have a Plan B - Prepare to be flexible and have alternative ride locations in mind if your chosen destination is busy or crowded – car parks in popular locations may be busy, or even closed.

-- Bike hire may now be available – check in advance and book online.
+- Bike hire – check in advance and book online.

 - Litter - Take a bag to put your litter in and take it home – there is no excuse.